[Updated November 13, 2024]

 In 2023, this Uptown celebration will also boast an outdoor rink for ice skating and a snow tubing hill.

-The base ticket (which costs $10) includes admission to the light show and Christmas Village, but there are combo tickets ($25) that also include either ice skating or snow tubing.
+The base ticket includes admission to the light show and Christmas Village, but there are combo tickets that also include either ice skating or snow tubing.

-Opening night is November 22, and the Christmas festival extends to through New Year’s Day.
+Opening the third week of November, the Christmas festival extends through New Year’s Day.

 READ MORE: 15 Fun, Festive Ways to Celebrate Christmas in Helen GA